Kiama is a Scala library for language processing including attribute grammars, term rewriting, abstract state machines and pretty printing.

 simpler implementation and interfaces more easily with the rest of Kiama on things like positions.
 Many features

-that we didn’t need have been omitted (e.g., there is no distinction between RegexParsers
+that we didn’t need have been omitted (e.g., there is no distinction between RegexParsers and other

 ones).
 We use the new parsing library for our examples, teaching and testing but wouldn’t recommend it for